 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone actually bonds with the titanium, creating a strong foundation for artificial teeth.
 Small posts that protrude through the gums are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.

 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

 Implants are a team effort between your oral and maxillofacial surgeon and your restorative dentist.
 While Drs.
-Butts, Benian, Johnson Jabero or Noordhoek will perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist fits and makes the permanent prosthesis.
+Butts, Benian, Johnson, or Jabero will perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.